-The United States Weather Research Program (USWRP), via the USWRP Joint Hurricane Testbed (JHT), seeks to accelerate the rate at which promising and relevant research and technology benefit operational tropical cyclone analysis and forecasting.
-The goal of this notice is to identify such research and technology, and to support the testing and evaluation, and modification if necessary, in a quasi-operational environment, of techniques, applications and systems developed and provided by Principal Investigators (PIs) responding to this notice.
-Federal assistance is provided to PIs to allow them to tailor their techniques for the operational environment.
+The NOAA United States Weather Research Program (USWRP), via the USWRP Joint Hurricane Testbed (JHT), seeks to accelerate the rate at which promising and relevant research and technology benefit operational tropical cyclone analysis and forecasting.
+The goal of this notice is to promote the development and demonstration by government, universities, and other organizations, in coordination with the JHT, of various operational models and applications for the improvement of real-time tropical cyclone analysis and forecasting capabilities determined to be most desirable.
+Federal assistance is provided to Principal Investigators (PIs - note, in this document "PI" also sometimes refers to co-investigators and other staff) to allow them to tailor their techniques for the operational environment.
 Depending upon the nature of the proposed research and technology, PIs may need to provide documentation and instructions to facilitate the testing and evaluation of their techniques by operational center staff.
 Projects satisfying metrics for success and operational constraints may be selected for operational implementation by the operational center(s) after the completion of the JHT-funded work.

-JHT Projects: Whereas the operational forecast center where JHT projects will be tested and evaluated could be the NOAA Tropical Prediction Center/National Hurricane Center (TPC/NHC), the NOAA Environmental Modeling Center (EMC), the Joint Typhoon Warning Center (JTWC) operated by the United States Navy and Air Force, or the NOAA Central Pacific Hurricane Center (CPHC), TPC/NHC will be specified in this document, both for brevity and to acknowledge the current focus of the JHT on that operational center.
+JHT Projects: The operational forecast centers where JHT projects could be tested and evaluated include the NOAA Tropical Prediction Center/National Hurricane Center (TPC/NHC), the NOAA Central Pacific Hurricane Center (CPHC), the NOAA Environmental Modeling Center (EMC), the Joint Typhoon Warning Center (JTWC) operated by the United States Navy and Air Force, or the Fleet Numerical Meteorology and Oceanography Center operated by the United States Navy.
+These will collectively be known as "operational centers" for brevity.
 Use of other facilities is possible depending on requirements, workload, and opportunity.

-The JHT mission is to facilitate the rapid and smooth transfer of new technology, research results, and observational advances of the USWRP, its sponsoring agencies, the academic community, and other groups into improved tropical cyclone analysis and prediction at operational centers.
+The JHT mission is to facilitate the rapid and smooth transfer of new technology, research results, and observational advances of agencies, the academic community, and other groups into improved tropical cyclone analysis and prediction at operational centers.
 This mission will be accomplished by funded PIs and their support staffs, in collaboration with operational center forecasters and other staff, and facilitated by JHT staff, via the following activities (as relevant to each project):